 Indica: Hindu Kush

-This pure Indica strain hails from a mountain for which it is named in Afghanistan and Pakistan and came to the U.S. in the 1960s.
+This pure indica strain hails from a mountain for which it is named in Afghanistan and Pakistan, and it came to the U.S. in the 1960s.
 Hindu Kush is the mother of the entire “Kush” lineage that can be found in shops across the country today, including at Queen City.

 Where do strains get their names?